-As of January 1, 2023, small bank is defined as a bank with assets of less than \$1.503 billion as of December 31 of either of the two prior calendar years.
-Also as of January 1, 2023, an intermediate small bank is a small bank with assets of at least \$376 million as of December 31 of both of the prior two calendar years but less than \$1.503 billion as of December 31 of either of the prior two calendar years.
+Beginning January 1, 2025, a bank that, as of December 31 of either of the prior two calendar years, had assets of less than \$1.609billion is a "small bank or savings association."
+A "small bank or savings association" with assets of at least \$402 million as of December 31 of both of the prior two calendar years and less than \$1.609 billion as of December 31 of either of the prior two calendar years is an "intermediate small bank or savings association."
 These thresholds are updated on an annual basis.
 The primary focus of the streamlined assessment is almost completely on our Bank's lending performance.

-- A. Scope.
-Under the streamlined assessment, our examiners will evaluate our performance of our loan distribution and the context of our Bank's capacity to lend, local economic conditions and lending opportunities within our assessment area. - B. Performance Criteria.
-Our regulators will evaluate the record of our Bank under the streamlined performance standards of helping to meet the credit needs of our assessment areas pursuant to the following criteria: - 1.
-The Lending Test (for small banks) - a.
-Our Bank's loan-to-deposit ratio, adjusted for seasonal variation and, as appropriate, other lending-related activities, such as loan originations for sale to the secondary market, community development loans, or qualified investments; - i.
-Percentage of loans and, as appropriate, other lending-related activities located in our delineated assessment areas; - ii.
-Our Bank's record of lending to and, as appropriate, engaging in other lending-related activities for borrowers of different income levels and businesses and farms of different sizes; - iii.
+A. Scope.
+Under the streamlined assessment, our examiners will evaluate our performance of our loan distribution and the context of our Bank's capacity to lend, local economic conditions and lending opportunities within our assessment area.

+B. Performance Criteria.
+Our regulators will evaluate the record of our Bank under the streamlined performance standards of helping to meet the credit needs of our assessment areas pursuant to the following criteria:

+1. The Lending Test (for small banks)

+a.
+Our Bank's loan-to-deposit ratio, adjusted for seasonal variation and, as appropriate, other lending-related activities, such as loan originations for sale to the secondary market, community development loans, or qualified investments;

+i.
+Percentage of loans and, as appropriate, other lending-related activities located in our delineated assessment areas;

+ii.
+Our Bank's record of lending to and, as appropriate, engaging in other lending-related activities for borrowers of different income levels and businesses and farms of different sizes;

+iii.
 The geographic distribution of our Bank's loans; and

-- iv.
-Our Bank's record of taking action, if warranted, in response to written complaints about our performance in helping to meet credit needs in our assessment areas. - 2.
-The Community Development Test (for intermediate small banks) - a.
-Our regulators will evaluate the record if our Bank under the streamlined performance standards of helping to meet the credit needs of our assessment areas pursuant to the fellowship criteria: - i.
-Our Bank's number and amount of community development loans;
+iv.
+Our Bank's record of taking action, if warranted, in response to written complaints about our performance in helping to meet credit needs in our assessment areas.

+2. The Community Development Test (for intermediate small banks)

+a.
+Our regulators will evaluate the record if our Bank under the streamlined performance standards of helping to meet the credit needs of our assessment areas pursuant to the fellowship criteria:

-- ii.
+- i.
+Our Bank's number and amount of community development loans; - ii.
 Our Bank's number and amount of qualified investments; - iii. the extent to which our Bank provides community development services and - iv. our Bank's responsiveness through the above-listed activity to community development lending, investment, and service.